mike-moores/react-to-web-api/README.md

 ## CORS

-Using `npm start`, the client is served from the same the port as the API.
+When using `npm start` and `npm run dev`, the client is served from the same the port as the API.
 In this scenario we don't run into the limitations of CORS (cross-origin resource sharing).
 However, if we want to expose our API to clients hosted at different domain names and/or ports, we must enable this by configuring our CORS configuration.

 To experience the effects of CORS:

-* Run `npm start` in one terminal to expose the API on port 3000.
+* Run `npm run dev:server` in one terminal to expose the API on port 3000.
-* Run `npm run dev` in a different terminal to serve the client on port 8080.
+* Run `npm run webpack:server` in a different terminal to serve the client on port 8080.
 * Visit [http://localhost:8080](http://localhost:8080) and the site should continue to work fine.
 * Have a look at how the Express middleware uses the `cors` package in `server/server.js`.
 Try commenting out that line and restarting `npm start`.
 Refresh the app and you should see errors.
 Read more about how to configure the [`cors` package](https://npmjs.org/package/cors) and try different configurations.